Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 ### 1.1.5	Class:
 Class is a blueprint which includes the members like variables, functions (methods), blocks, and constructor.
 Or is a collection of Objects, variables, functions (methods), blocks, and constructor.

-1.1.6	Blocks:
+### 1.1.6	Blocks:
 Blocks is a set of statements enclosed by curly braces, blocks which is represented by static keyword is called static blocks and blocks which is represented by without any static keyword is called non-static block and static block will be executed during class loading & non static block will be executed during object/instance creation.

 ### 1.1.7	Constructor:
 Constructor is a used to create an instance of the class and also used to initialize non static member.
 Constructor name should be same as class name.

-•	Default Constructor: Constructor doesn't have any parameter is called Default Constructor.
+<b>Default Constructor:</b> Constructor doesn't have any parameter is called Default Constructor.
-•	Parameterized Constructor: Constructor which has specified number of parameter is called is Parameterized Constructor.
+<b>Parameterized Constructor:</b> Constructor which has specified number of parameter is called is Parameterized Constructor.

 ### 1.1.8	Type-Casting:
 Conversion of one type to another type is called casting and it can be data type casting or class casting.